johnswanson/pass-server/README.md

 this.
 Ok, I'll put it on my server somewhere.
 Except I only allow key-based authentication, so now I need to back up my key.

+Oh, plus there's the annoyance of not being able to copy and paste passwords from my phone.

 Hmm.

 In the end, I decided to build a super simple front-end for pass.
 You send in a service and a